komale1/stacks-community-treasury/blockchain-treasury-governance/README.md

 3. Ensure proposal descriptions are clear and concise
 4. Monitor voting periods for timely participation
 5. Verify recipient addresses carefully

+## Recent Updates

+- **Code Style Improvements**: Updated constant naming to follow Clarity convention
+  - Changed all constant names to use `SCREAMING_SNAKE_CASE` instead of kebab-case
+  - Renamed error constants from `ERROR-*` to `ERR_*` to follow Clarity naming best practices
+  - Updated all references to constants throughout the contract